 The ground floor of BoardWalk Inn (along with its DVC counterpart, BoardWalk Villas) forms the Boardwalk entertainment district—a boardwalk with bars, restaurants, shopping, and activities (surrey bikes, a few carnival games).

 Now, this is no match for Disney Springs, to be clear.
-But when you add in the restaurants at Yacht Club and Beach Club, and note that the Walt Disney World Swan and Dolphin (operated by Marriott) are also a short walk away, you’ve really got quite the resort area going on.
+But when you add in the restaurants at Yacht Club and Beach Club, and note that the Walt Disney World Swan and Dolphin (operated by Marriott) are also a short walk away, you’ve got a nice resort area going on.

 You can walk to both Epcot and Hollywood Studios from all three of these hotels.
 There is also boat service to both parks.
 Visiting Epcot will involve using a different entrance than most other guests, but this isn’t a significant issue at this time.